psykeefuego/Underwater-Image-Enhancer---Major-Project/README.md

-# Altered Underwater Imaging along Indian Coasts Using Hyper-Resolution
+# Altered Underwater Imaging Using Hyper-Resolution
 <h3>Overview</h3>
 This project proposes a Hyper-resolution Generative Framework (HGF) to enhance underwater images captured along the Indian coastline.
 Underwater imaging in India faces unique challenges like high turbidity, sedimentation, and wavelength-dependent light absorption.
 Traditional enhancement methods struggle in such conditions.
 Our deep learning framework uses: